-While hybrid events have been around for years, the necessity to intentionally plan for live and virtual attendees in a new way has been pushed to the forefront because of the ongoing pandemic.
+While hybrid events have been around for years, the necessity to intentionally plan for live and virtual attendees in a new way has been pushed to the forefront as a result of the pandemic.
 Even though the term is familiar to many, some planners are brand new to the idea of hosting a hybrid event.
 If this is you, check out our introduction to hybrid events for a better idea of what they are, along with key considerations when approaching and designing a hybrid event.

 First, we need to get a couple common misconceptions out of the way regarding hybrid events.
 Hosting a hybrid event is not: